wxl/blogofobe_blog/blogofobe_blog/site_src/_posts/003 - unpublished draft.markdown

 In other words, without giving out the permalink, no one should ever see this page.

 This is useful for seeing your page rendered without showing it to the rest of the world.
-Another alternative pattern for this is using "blogofile serve" on a local copy of your blog and then pushing changes to the server when ready to publish.
+Another alternative pattern for this is using "blogofobe serve" on a local copy of your blog and then pushing changes to the server when ready to publish.